 What Are Punitive Damages

 Normally, damages recovered in a personal injury dispute are compensatory in nature.
-In other words, they are meant to “compensate” the injured plaintiff for their losses — to put them in a position (financially) that closely approximates where they would have been had they not been involved in the accident.
+In other words, they are meant to “compensate” the injured plaintiff for their losses, or put them in a financial position that closely approximates where they would have been had they not been involved in the accident.